aokaya/rotatingFanInRoomOFv8/README.md

   1 - The command surfaceFeatureExtract in openfoam v8 is changed to surfaceFeatures

-  2 - If you have troubles with mpi, run : mpirun --use-hwthread-cpus -np 4 pimpleFoam -parallel > log.pimpleFoam &
+  2 - If you have troubles with the mpi command used in the tutorial, run : mpirun --use-hwthread-cpus -np 4 pimpleFoam -parallel > log.pimpleFoam &